Guitar Basics: How To Get Started Playing Guitar

 Should I Play With A Pick Or With My Fingers?

-A pick (also called a plectrum) is a small, rounded triangular piece of plastic which is used to pluck or strum the guitar strings.
+A pick (also called a plectrum) is a small, rounded triangular piece of plastic that is used to pluck or strum the guitar strings.
 It is usually held between the thumb and index finger.

 guitar picks